What is a Mortgage Pre-Approval Process?

 There are two types of credit inquiries: hard inquiries and soft inquiries.
 When getting pre-approved for a mortgage, lenders generally pull your credit as a soft inquiry.
 This will not impact your credit score.

 However, once you find a home and complete your mortgage application, a hard credit inquiry is pulled with the three main credit bureaus to ensure your credit is in good standing.
 A hard inquiry may or may not have a small impact on your credit score, depending on your credit history and number of accounts.
+If you have any questions regarding getting pre approved for a home loan USA, please contact a local Fairway loan officer.

 How Can I get Pre-Approved for a Mortgage?